jamesbriggs/actions_perl/README.md

 ## Future PoC Tasks

 In addition to linting, test the entire SDK in a Docker container, then upload to Docker Hub.
-(Currently done using Jenkins Pipeline with the Docker plugin.)
+(Currently done on demand using Jenkins Pipeline with the Docker plugin.)

 ## References